Black Heath: 1795–1850

 It is not entirely clear how the Black Heath house passed from Eliza Heth to her brother-in-law, John Heth, but by any measure, John and his wife Margaret were living at Black Heath in December 1825 when their third child and first son, another Henry Heth, was born.
 John Heth had been a midshipman in the United States Navy during the War of 1812 but resigned in 1822 to marry Margaret Pickett and take a more active role within the family coal business.
 John had eleven children with Margaret between 1823 and 1842, including the afore mentioned Henry Heth, who graduated from West Point in 1847 and served as a Confederate Major General during the Civil War.

-In 1833, John Heth incorporated the Black Heath Company of Colliers with his brother, Beverley Heth, and brother-in-law, Beverley Randolph.
+In 1833, John Heth incorporated the Black Heath Company of Colliers with his brother, Beverley Heth, and brother-in-law, Robert Beverley Randolph.
 This company was the first incorporated coal mining company in the state of Virginia.
 Included in its assets By 1840, John owned most of the three thousand shares of stock and went to England to advertise for a new company to English investors.
 This new company was formed in 1841 and was called the Chesterfield Coal and Iron Mining Company (locally known as the "English Company").
 Unfortunately, after returning from England in 1842, John Heth died at Norwood Plantation on April 30.
 He left his wife and 10 young children with ages varying between 19 years and one month.
 Major General Henry Heth, John Heth's third child and eldest son, wrote later in his life that the period after his father's death was "the most severe calamity I had ever felt."
 When 17-year-old Henry reported to the military academy at West Point in 1842, he described his family as "badly off" and in "reduced circumstances."
 John Heth's widow Margaret continued living at Black Heath until she died in 1850, around which point A. F. D. Gifford took up residence in the house.